Milton Caraglio: New England Revolution

 the Revolution's salary cap would be charged roughly $200,000 for their use of the spot.
 It is likely that the fees associated with his loan deal / transfer fee pushed his over-all compensation into qualification for Designated Player rule, which does allow for transfer fees to be built into a salary cap hit that can extend over several seasons.

 Caraglio made his league debut on August 6, 2011, against Chivas USA in front of 11,523 fans at Gillette Stadium.
-The Revolution would lose 3-2, their 5th straight loss to Chivas, conceding a brace to Alejandro Moreno and an additional goal to Nick LaBrocca.
+The Revolution would lose 3–2, their 5th straight loss to Chivas, conceding a brace to Alejandro Moreno and an additional goal to Nick LaBrocca.
 The game is best remembered as the league debut of the Revolution's first homegrown player Diego Fagundez, who would additionally score his first MLS goal in the 86th minute.

 Caraglio's first goal came as part of a brace at home against the New York Red Bulls on Saturday, August 20, 2011.
 Caraglio scored his first goal in the 15th minute, breaking past three defenders and corralling his own shot past Bouna Coundoul.
 His second goal would come 22 minutes later, when he headed in a Kenny Mansally set piece in the 37th minute.
 Despite Caraglio's heroics the Revolution would concede 2 second half goals to Dane Richards and draw 2-2.

-Caraglio's final goal for the Revolution came on October 22, 2011 in the season finale at BMO Field against Toronto FC in front of 21,600 fans.
+Caraglio's final goal for the Revolution came on October 22, 2011, in the season finale at BMO Field against Toronto FC in front of 21,600 fans.
 Caraglio slid to connect with a Benny Feilhaber cross in the 46th minute, sending the ball past Miloš Kocić.

 Though the option on Caraglio's contract was not picked up at the end of the season, a The Boston Globe article reported that Caraglio, as well as season stand-outs Rajko Lekić and Monsef Zerka, were all considering returning to the club with renegotiated contracts.
-Despite this statement, coming from coach Jay Heaps, Revolution fans would learn on six days later that Caraglio had signed a contract with Rangers.
+Despite this statement, coming from coach Jay Heaps, Revolution fans would learn six days later that Caraglio had signed a contract with Rangers.